 - developing and utilising our technical skills to resolve issues that impact on our enjoyment of the hobby, even when the interference is not of our responsibility;

 - assisting VK Amateurs in getting more enjoyment out of the hobby.

 Users are invited to provide feedback and additional content to make this resource more useful for all radio hams.
-If you have any case studies, methods or experiences that may add to the overall value of QRM.guru, please send us an email with your experiences.
+If you have any case studies, methods or experiences that may add to the overall value of QRM.guru, please send us an email with details.

-Whilst QRM.guru has been developed for VK hams, it will be of use to hams worldwide.
+Whilst QRM.guru has been developed in VK, it will be of use to hams worldwide.

 Please feel welcome to surf this website.
 Check out various pages, forms, videos and links.
 If you find an error, broken link or something you think could be done better, please drop us an email.
 This is a resource for hams, by hams.